 Pursuant to its ALTCS contract with AHCCCS, Bridgeway must meet a minimum capitalization requirement based on the number of members enrolled.
-As of September 30, 2016, Bridgeway was in compliance with this requirement.
+As of September 30, 2017 and 2016, Bridgeway was in compliance with this requirement.

 Bridgeway's contract with AHCCCS contains various quarterly financial viability standards and performance guidelines.
-As of September 30, 2016, Bridgeway was in compliance with these requirements.
+As of September 30, 2017 and 2016, Bridgeway was in compliance with these requirements.

-Should Bridgeway be in default of any material obligations under its contracts with AHCCCS, AHCCCS may, at its discretion, in addition to other remedies, either adjust the amount of future payment or withhold future payment until they have received satisfactory resolution of the default or exception.
-In addition, although it has not expressed an intention to do so, AHCCCS has the right to terminate the contracts in whole or in part without cause by giving Bridgeway 90 days written notice.
-Further, if monies are not appropriated by the state or are not otherwise available, the contracts with AHCCCS may be cancelled upon written notice until such monies are so appropriated or available.
+Should Bridgeway be in default of any material obligations under its contracts with AHCCCS, AHCCCS may, at its discretion, in addition to other remedies, either adjust or withhold future payments until satisfactory resolution of the default or exception.

-During contract year 2016, Bridgeway was sanctioned by AHCCCS under the ALTCS contract for failing to comply with Medicare service area expansion requirements.
-For the year ended September 30, 2016, these sanctions totaled approximately \$60,000 and are included in general and administrative expenses in the accompanying statement of comprehensive income.
+During contract years 2017 and 2016, Bridgeway was sanctioned by AHCCCS under the ALTCS contract for failing to comply with Medicare service area expansion requirements.
+For the years ended September 30, 2017 and 2016, these sanctions totaled approximately \$75,000 and \$60,000, respectively, and are included in general and administrative expenses in the accompanying statements of comprehensive (loss) income.